manmeetsg/gameplan/README.md

 ## Architecture
-TODO:  descriptions of code organization and tools and libraries used
+On the front end, there are many components including App, GroupList, GroupNew, GroupShow, Home, Login, NavBar, PostList, PostNew, PostShow, and ProfileShow. there is also an AuthReducer, GroupsReducer, PostReducer, UserReducer, and a rootReducer.
+The site has routes to display each component:

+Login:
+   /login

+All Groups
+   /groups

+New Group:
+   /groups/new

+View Group:
+   /groups/:id

+All Posts
+   /posts

+New Post
+   posts/new

+View Post
+   posts/:id

+Profile
+   profile

 ## Setup
-To get to project dev environment up and running, one most change the ROOT_URL in ./src/actions/index.js and this.loginRedirect to run the front end on local servers.
-Additionally, one must change the service of the CAS within app/controllers/user_controller.js to a local environment.
+To get to project dev environment up and running, one most change following:
+On the front end:
+1) In src/actions/index.js, `const ROOT_URL = 'http://gameplan-backend.herokuapp.com/api';` must be changed to `const ROOT_URL = 'http://localhost:9090/api';`.
+2) In src/components/login.js, `this.loginRedirect = 'http://gameplan.surge.sh/login';` must be changed to `this.loginRedirect = 'http://localhost:8080/login';`.

+On the back end:
+1) In app/controllers/user_controller.js, the service within CAS must be changed from `service: 'http://gameplan.surge.sh/login',` to `'http://localhost:8080/login',`
 The exact lines of code are commented out for your ease of substitution.

-One must run `npm start` on the front end and `npm run dev` on the back end.
+One must `npm start` on the front end and `npm run dev` on the back end to run the local environment.

 ## Deployment
 We set up continuous integration through Travis CI and configured our github to automatically deploy changes to heroku.
 In order to deploy, one must simply push to a new branch on the repository and then initiate a pull request.

 ## Authors